recaptime-dev/fluffy-train/README.md

 # fluffy-train
-Generate a new VM inside GitPod using this blank template.
+Generate a new VM inside GitPod using this blank template, useful if you want to create an status page like what GitPod does.

 ## How to use this template?
 Open this repository in GitPod using the button below.